CowboyCollective/CowboyCollective.github.io/_posts/2023-10-07-NoMoreBounties.md

 And so I am, with a heavy heart, withdrawing my funding, and buying myself an upright bass so I can make more music.

 The Cowboy Collective continues, as always, to welcome contributions of all kinds.
-(Send us cowboy art, poetry, music, you name it)[https://cowboycollective.cc/Submit]!
-Heck, you can make a music video to one of the songs on (Songs of the Cowboy (Vol. 02) )[https://cowboycollective.bandcamp.com/album/songs-of-the-cowboy-vol-02], you just won't get paid for it.
+[Send us cowboy art, poetry, music, you name it](https://cowboycollective.cc/Submit)!
+Heck, you can make a music video to one of the songs on [Songs of the Cowboy (Vol. 02) ](https://cowboycollective.bandcamp.com/album/songs-of-the-cowboy-vol-02), you just won't get paid for it.

 Someday when I am rich and famous the $1000 bounty will be reinstated, but until then  ¯\\\_\(&#x30C4;\)\_/¯